remult/remult/docs/docs/ref_queryresult.md

 ```

 ## count
-returns the number of rows that match the query critiria
+returns the number of rows that match the query criteria
 ## forEach
 Performs an operation on all the items matching the query criteria
 ## getPage